boyP/character-video-silhouette-generator/README.md

 # video-silhouette-generator

-Scripts to generate silhouettes of characters for film
+Scripts to generate silhouettes of characters for film.
+The silhouttes are generated using Meta's [Segment Anything](https://segment-anything.com) model.
+In order to run these scripts you will need to download the [`sam_vit_h_4b8939.pth`](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth) model file and add it to the root of this project.

 There are 4 scripts in this project